inductiva/inductiva/tutorials/intro_to_api/projects.md

 print(task2.get_info()['project']) # "userab1cdef2" (default project)
 ```

-### Explicit management
+#### Explicit management

 Alternatively, the user can explicitly open and close the project by calling
-the `open` and `close` methods of the `Project` class.
+the `open` and `close` methods of the `Project` object.
 The following
-snippet shows how to accomplish the same behavior as the previous example:
+snippet shows how to accomplish the same behavior as the previous example, but
+using explicit management:

 ```python
 import inductiva